SrijanBadhya/Debsoc/Running the PES Debsoc.md

 don't alienate mun people because a lot of people try out both clubs. take the high road, don't turn off people by spewing mun hate.
 Even if I didn't like mun, I'd lose respect for a debsoc member who needed to hate on mun to make debate look valuable.

+alk about how you succeed and get soc loyalty at the point where the person, "Sees themself as a debater"

+a lot of people who stay in debsoc are friendless otherwise, so the community and friendship really does mean a lot to them

 ## Tournaments